What is SNAP? What is NAP (in Puerto Rico) Examination of Cash Nutrition Assistance Program Benefits in Puerto Rico

-Puerto Rico is Latin American in some respects.
+Puerto Rico is Latin American “commonwealth” not its own country, a territory of the United Sates.
 Spanish is the Island’s official language, Puerto Ricans are a very influential Hispanic group in New York and Florida.
 What share of Puerto Ricans now live in the U.S.?
 Many born in Puerto Rico consider themselves immigrants, though technically they are not.
 However, Puerto Rico remains a territory of the Unites States.
 It is not a country as defined by the UN or Bretton Woods organization (any more than New York is county).
 Recently Puerto Ricans voted to become the 51st state, 93% voted in favor of this idea, but only 23% of the population voted (perhaps because it was an unofficial referendum).
 During the 1960s and 1970s there was an active political movement for Puerto Rican Independence (President Obama pardoned one of its leaders leading to controversy at the most recent Puerto Rican day parade).
 This may be the reason several agencies publish data on Puerto Rico (see the WB Doing Business indicators for example).
 More recently however it seems but breakaway sentiment has ebbed.
 Like Greece however, Puerto Rico has a large debt and like Ecuador, El Salvador and Panama it does not have its own currency.
 Some tax and labor market policies are local, PR has its own minimum wage for example (what is it? under $7/hour if I recall).
 The major difference between Puerto Rico and most LatAm countries are that workers are free to migrate to the United States.
 At 29% of mainland income per person, in 1960 Puerto Rico’s income per person was about the same as Mexico (31% of U.S. levels) and Chile (27%), see Figure Pr-5 below

 Puerto Rico News: Puerto Rico Opens Arms to Refugees From Irma’s Caribbean Chaos